 The European Union's Solvency II project is a fundamental reform of the prudential regulatory framework for the European insurance industry.
-It will establish a revised set of EU-wide solvency and capital requirements, governance and risk management standards, supervisory oversight process and disclosure requirements.
-The framework is currently due to be introduced within Europe on 1st January 2016.
+It establishes a revised set of EU-wide solvency and capital requirements, governance and risk management standards, supervisory oversight process and disclosure requirements and comes into effect for all EU insurers on 1st January 2016.